goreleaser/goreleaser/www/docs/customization/upload.md

     # Default: 'archive'
     mode: archive

-    # Template of the URL to be used as target of the HTTP request
+    # URL to be used as target of the HTTP request
+    #
+    # Templates: allowed
     target: https://some.server/some/path/example-repo-local/{{ .ProjectName }}/{{ .Version }}/

     # Custom artifact name.